dotnet/runtime/src/clr/Documentation/botr/clr-abi.md

 A note on the JIT codebases: JIT32 refers to the original JIT codebase that originally generated x86 code and was later ported to generate ARM code.
 Later, it was ported and re-architected to generate AMD64 code (making its name something of a confusing misnomer).
 This work is referred to as RyuJIT.
 RyuJIT is being ported to generate ARM64 code.
 JIT64 refers to the legacy codebase that supports AMD64.

+CoreRT refers to https://github.com/dotnet/corert runtime that is optimized for AOT.
+The CoreRT ABI differs in a few details for simplicity and consistency across platforms.

 # Getting started

 Read everything in the documented Windows ABI.